McKinney-Vento Homeless Assistance

 The McKinney-Vento Homeless Assistance Act is the primary piece of federal legislation dealing with the education of children and youth experiencing homelessness.
 The McKinney-Vento Homeless Assistance Act is also known as Title IX, Part A, of the Every Student Succeeds Act of 2015 (ESSA).
 The act was created to assist qualifying students in meeting the basic needs in order to achieve academic success.

-Homeless students are children and youth who lack a fixed, regular, and adequate nighttime residence.
-Unaccompanied youth includes a youth who is not in the physical custody of a parent or guardian or lacks fixed, regular, adequate nighttime residence.
-Homeless children and youth include those students who are as follows:
+Unaccompanied youth are children and youth who are not in the physical custody of a parent or guardian and who also lack a fixed, regular, and adequate nighttime residence.

-• living in emergency or transitional shelters;
+Living in emergency or transitional shelters.

-• living in a primary nighttime residence that is a public or private place not designed for or ordinarily used as regular sleeping accommodations for human beings;
+Living in a primary nighttime residence that is a public or private place not designed for, or ordinarily used as, regular sleeping accommodations for human beings.

 Children and youth experiencing homelessness have the right to:

-• Receive a free, appropriate public
+Receive a free, appropriate public education.

-• Enroll in school immediately, even if lacking documents normally required for enrollment.
+Enroll in school immediately, even if lacking documents normally required for enrollment.

-• Receive transportation to and from the school of origin, if requested by the parent, guardian, or unaccompanied youth.
+Receive transportation to and from the school of origin, if requested by the parent, guardian, or unaccompanied youth.

 Contact Information